Vladimir-csp/uwsm/README.md

 ## TODO

 - more plugins
-- invent a better way to stop xdg-desktop-portal-gtk.service on WM stop
+- [ ] invent a better way to stop xdg-desktop-portal-gtk.service on WM stop
-- maybe do some integration with `/usr/share/wayland-sessions/*.desktop`
+- [x] maybe do some integration with `/usr/share/wayland-sessions/*.desktop`
   - [x] WM argument support
-  - [ ] python inclusions and whiptail for desktop entry parser and chooser
+  - [x] python inclusions and whiptail for desktop entry parser and chooser
-- maybe drop requirement for unified `~/.config/${wm}/` and checks for supported WMs, argument support now allows to just run anything.
+- [ ] maybe drop requirement for unified `~/.config/${wm}/` and checks for supported WMs, argument support now allows to just run anything.
+  - [x] default per-WM env location from `${wm}/env` to `wayland-session-${wm}-env`
+  - [x] env from `${wm}/env` specifically for labwc via a plugin
+  - [ ] drop supported wm checks
+  - [ ] uncustomize wayfire handling
+- since shell-start mode was dropped and the only mechanism that requires native shell is env loading contained to `wayland-wm-env@.service` invocations, maybe rewrite the whole thing in python

 ## Compliments